POKER TAXES

 5. DETERMINE YOUR DEDUCTIONS

 It is important to remember that any amount deducted from taxable income must be proven with receipts or bank statements showing the payment was made.
-This applies to all business and gambling related deductions.
+This applies to all business and gambling-related deductions.

 When filing, poker players should also keep in mind that there are laws and regulations regarding the amount of deductions you can claim from poker activities.
-The Internal Revenue Service has rules on how much poker-related expenses are deductible and it is important to make sure you understand these limits before filing your tax return.
+The Internal Revenue Service has rules on how many poker-related expenses are deductible and it is important to make sure you understand these limits before filing your tax return.

 For players who are unsure of what costs can be written off, it is best to consult a tax professional for more information.
 Just remember to keep accurate records of all the poker-related expenses throughout the year in order to get the most out of your deductions when filing at the end of the year.